alboteanud/FirebaseObjectList/README.md

             }
         }

 To notice that ServerValue.TIMESTAMP is a Map.
-Read more on this post http://stackoverflow.com/questions/33096128/when-making-a-pojo-in-firebase-can-you-use-servervalue-timestamp?lq=1
+Read more in this post http://stackoverflow.com/questions/33096128/when-making-a-pojo-in-firebase-can-you-use-servervalue-timestamp?lq=1

 Screenshots
 -------------